jayalloyd/StudentDetailsManagementApp/README.md

 ## Overview

-Managing Student Details - adding,saving implemented using Spring Data jpa pagination
+Managing Student Details - adding,deleting the records and  searching implemented using Spring Data jpa pagination

 ## Technologies Used